Birth Control Pills:

 - Clearer Skin: Birth control pills can improve acne.
 The hormones in most types of BCP's can help stop acne from forming.
 Be patient though, it can take a few months to see an improvement.

-- Decreased Cramps, or No Cramps: Birth Control pills can help to decrease menstrual cramps.
+- Less Cramps, or No Cramps: Birth Control pills can help to decrease menstrual cramps.

-- Other Medical Benefits: Because there is less menstrual bleeding with the use of birth control pills, girls taking the Pill are less likely to become anemic.
-Birth control pills also decrease your chance of getting endometrial (lining of the uterus) cancer, ovarian cancer, and ovarian cysts.
+- Other Medical Benefits: Because there's less menstrual bleeding with the use of birth control pills, girls taking the Pill are less likely to become anemic.
+Birth control pills also lessen your chance of getting endometrial (lining of the uterus) cancer, ovarian cancer, and ovarian cysts.
 BCP's also protect against pregnancies that occur outside the uterus (tubal or ectopic pregnancies).